What is Normalized EBITDA and Why It Matters

 One-Time and Non-Recurring Expenses

-Expenses that won't repeat should be added back to show normalized earnings:
+Expenses that won't repeat should be added back to show normalized earnings.
+The distinguishing characteristic is whether the expense represents normal business operations or an unusual event.

 Legal and professional fees: